-This site is a resource for teachers and librarians for my middle grade novel, SOMEWHERE AMONG, published by Atheneum Caitlyn Dlouhy Books 2016.
+This site is a resource for teachers and librarians for my middle grade novel, SOMEWHERE AMONG (Atheneum Caitlyn Dlouhy Books 2016) based on my 25 years in a multi-generational home in Japan.
 My photoblog, Here and There Japan, is written for children.
 Updates can be found at FB Annie Donwerth-Chikamatsu and Twitter AnnieDonwerth_C

 The story takes place in Japan 2001.
-Ema is an American-Japanese eleven-year-old girl; bi-cultural, bilingual, biracial, and bi-national with an American mother and a Japanese father.
+Ema is an American-Japanese eleven-year-old girl; bi-cultural, bilingual and bi-national with an American mother and a Japanese father.

 Ema has lived in Japan all her life, has attended Japanese public school, has done well and has friends that she has to leave for a few months because of her mother’s difficult pregnancy.
 She and her parents go across Tokyo to stay at her grandparents’ house.